 The winner would pick up the tab.

-Swedish Smorgasboards were the favoured venue.
+Swedish Smorgasbords were the favoured venue.
 Why these places were called Swedish was anybody’s guess.
-Their was nothing even vaguely Swedish about them- No one remembered having ever seen, let alone met a swedish person in one.
-As far as we were concerned, they might as well all have been Chinese, Australian, Mexican or Swahili.
+There was nothing even vaguely Swedish about them and as far as we were concerned, no one remembered having ever seen, let alone ever met, a Swedish person in one.
+As far as we were concerned, they might as well all have been Chinese, Australian, Mexican or Swahili smorgasbords.

-At that time, most of the all-you-can-eat venues in L.A. seemed to be run either by chinese, iranian, australian, indian, mexican or some other familiar immigrant nationality.
-And boy, did they not like to see a carload of sweaty, starving bodybuilders pulling up in some noisy, smoky, smelly old piece-of-shit Ford Fury III with a hang-five deodorant foot dangling uselessly from the rear view mirror.
+At that time, most of the all-you-can-eat venues in L.A. seemed to be run either by Chinese, Iranian, Australian, Indian, Mexican or some other familiar immigrant nationality.
+And boy, whatever make they were, did they not like to see a carload of sweaty, starving bodybuilders pulling up in some noisy, smoky, smelly old piece-of-shit Ford Fury III with a hang-five deodorant foot dangling uselessly from the rear view mirror.
 Why the consternation?
-Because, at $4.99 a head, the chances were damn near slim to none that anyone was going to turn a profit on this crowd of buffed-out rowdies.
+Because, at $4.99 a head, the chances were damn near slim to none that anyone was going to turn a profit on this crowd of starving, buffed-out rowdies.

 It mattered little to us that they’d quickly switch the normal meal plates for downsized dessert versions when they saw us swaggering through the double swing doors, bent on laying gastronomical siege to their establishments and imposing financial ruin upon their profit margins.
 We just piled our undersized plates higher, went back more often and got twice as many of them.